particle-iot/docs/src/content/en/shared/firmware.md

 }
 ```

-- When the device starts up, it automatically tries to connect to Wi-Fi and the Spark Cloud.
+- When the device starts up, it automatically tries to connect to Wi-Fi and the Particle Cloud.
-- Once a connection with the Spark Cloud has been established, the user code starts running.
+- Once a connection with the Particle Cloud has been established, the user code starts running.
 - Messages to and from the Cloud are handled in between runs of the user loop; the user loop automatically alternates with [`Spark.process()`](#spark-process).
 - `Spark.process()` is also called during any delay() of at least 1 second.
 - If the user loop blocks for more than about 20 seconds, the connection to the Cloud will be lost.
 To prevent this from happening, the user can call `Spark.process()` manually.